-The Police Assisted Referral (PAR) program is an evidenced-informed collaboration among the Cuyahoga Metropolitan Housing Authority (CMHA) Police Department, Mental Health Services, Inc. (Now called Frontline), the Partnership for a Safer Cleveland, and the Begun Center for Violence Prevention Research and Education.
+The Police Assisted Referral (PAR) program is an evidenced-informed collaboration among the Cuyahoga Metropolitan Housing Authority (CMHA) Police Department, Beech Brook, Frontline, the Partnership for a Safer Cleveland, and the Begun Center for Violence Prevention Research and Education.

 The initiative focuses on children and their families, with particular emphasis on individuals who have experienced violence, either as a witness and/or victim.
 PAR creates a conduit for CMHA police officers to connect a large (and far too often ignored) number of violence-exposed youths and their families to MHS for services, including education, screening, and treatment.